 It is practically impossible to guess how long the mediation would continue.
 However, the average time is between 4 to 12 hours.
 Lesser the number of issues, lesser is the time required.
 When New Hampshire Divorce Mediation is not advisable?

-Marital Mediator Certification Board After many years of efforts by the New Hampshire Conflict Resolution Associations, the New Hampshire Mediators Association along with some interested individuals and the support of state legislators established the New Hampshire Marital Mediator Board.
-This board shoulders the following responsibilities –
+Marital Mediator Certification Board After many years of efforts by the New Hampshire Conflict Resolution Associations, the New Hampshire Mediators Association along with some interested individuals and the state legislators' support established the New Hampshire Marital Mediator Board.
+The 11 members of this board are appointed as per state statute.
+This board shoulders the following responsibilities:

 Standards used in mediation